Pacific Health Educational Center

 Completing the HHA program will also give CNAs - 26 CEU credit hours for CNA license renewal.

 CNAs are required to have a total of 48 credit hours of Continuing Education Units (CEU) or In-Service training to renew their CNA license.
 Ideally CNAs should have 24 CEU credits per year, but a minimum of 12 CEU credit hours (out of the 48) should at least be completed within the 1st year of the license.
 Then the remaining CEUs are to be completed within the 2nd year (or last year) before the CNA license expiration date.

 The CDPH Approved CEU Provider will then issue a CEU Certificate for the CEU credit hours gained, towards the CNA license renewal.

 RESTORATIVE NURSING PROGRAM (RNP)

-Upon completing the RNP, the QCHF (a Certification Registry) will provide a Certificate for 16 contact hours, and this allows the individual RNAs to carry their certification, as they move to new assignments in Restorative Care.
+Upon completing the RNP course, the QCHF (a Certification Registry) will provide a RNP Certificate that will allow the individual CNAs to move to new assignments in Rehabilitation and Restorative Care.